gaelfoppolo/gaelfoppolo.com/_posts/2016-09-26-speech-framework-in-ios-10.md

 1. Cancel current speech recognition task if one is running
 2. Prepare for the audio recording, `AVAudioEngine` is required to process the input audio signals
-3. Init speech recognition request ; here we choose to retrieve partial results as soon as they’re available (when words are recognized), because it can take some time (several seconds) for the server to finalize the result of recognition and finally send it back
+3. Initialize speech recognition request ; here we choose to retrieve partial results as soon as they’re available (when words are recognized), because it can take some time (several seconds) for the server to finalize the result of recognition and finally send it back
 4. Set the speech recognition task with the request: the completion handler will be called each time its state change (cancelled, new input, final results, etc.)
 5. Check if partial results are available and display it
 6. Final results: stop microphone and clean speech recognition objects